tarcisio-marinho/GonnaCry/README.md

 This project is OpenSource, feel free to use, study and/or send pull request.

-GonnaCry is a linux Ransomware that encrypt all user files.
+GonnaCry is a linux ransomware that encrypt all user files with strong encryption scheme.

 There is two versions of the Ransomware Code: <a href="https://github.com/tarcisio-marinho/GonnaCry/tree/master/C">C</a> and <a href="https://github.com/tarcisio-marinho/GonnaCry/tree/master/Python">Python</a>.